MicheleMarschner/jaguar_project/reports/experiments/E01_baseline_and_eda.md

 ## Background Information
 --------------------------------------------------------
-The first finding is that after running a vorsorglichen? check the **background information is indeed absent for all images**.
+The first finding is that after running a precautionay? check the **background information is indeed absent for all images**.
 The dataset consists entirely of **cutout images with missing background**, so background-based cues are not available in this round.
 In addition, the "empty" area is substantial: the median `alpha0_frac` is **0.533**, indicating that for a typical image, just over half of the canvas consists of transparent non-foreground area.

 | Statistic | `alpha0_frac` |